rk23/tdgo/README.md

 Check out the tasks folder to see how to build and deploy the lambda OAuth handler.
 The basic commands are:

 - `inv build  # Builds the main binary and stores it in a consistent location`
-- `inv package  # Upload code to S3 bucket, generate cloudformation`
+- `inv package  --s3-bucket BUCKET_NAME # Upload code to S3 bucket, generate cloudformation`
 - `inv deploy # Update live stack`
 - `inv ship --s3-bucket BUCKET_NAME # All the above`